SteelCompendium/data-rules-md-dse/Abilities/Troubadour/6th-Level Features/Spotlight.md

   scc:
     - mcdm.heroes.v1:feature.ability.troubadour.6th-level-feature:spotlight
   scdc:
-    - 1.1.1:13.2.3.3:01
+    - 1.1.1:11.2.3.3:01
   source: mcdm.heroes.v1
   target: Self and each ally in the area
   type: feature/ability/troubadour/6th-level-feature
 effects:
+  - name: Effect
-  - effect: While this performance is active, each target who starts their turn in the area gains 1 of their Heroic Resource.
+    effect: While this performance is active, each target who starts their turn in the area gains 1 of their Heroic Resource.
 This Heroic Resource disappears at the end of the target's turn if they don't spend it.
-    name: Effect
 ```